plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 to ES6 syntax would increase the overhead for browserify and webpack v1 users (note that webpack v2 is planning on featuring [tree-shaking](http://www.2ality.com/2015/12/webpack-tree-shaking.html)).
-It simply feels too early for client-side libraries to adopt ES6 modules definitions.
+It simply feels too early for client-side libraries to adopt ES6 module definitions.
 Nevertheless, keeping an eye on how rollup progresses will be important in 2016.
 Its endorsement by the version 4 of [d3](http://bost.ocks.org/mike/d3-plugin/) may make ES6